Turn on red: North America

 In Canada, a driver may turn right at a red light after coming to a complete stop unless a sign indicates otherwise.
 In the province of Quebec, turning right on a red was illegal until a pilot study carried out in 2003 showed that the right turn on red manoeuvre did not result in significantly more accidents.
-Subsequent to the study, the Province of Quebec now allows right turns on red except where prohibited by a sign.
+Subsequent to the study, the province of Quebec now allows right turns on red except where prohibited by a sign.
 However, like in New York City, it remains illegal to turn right on a red anywhere on the Island of Montreal.
 Motorists are reminded of this rule by large signs posted at the entrance to all bridges.

 In Mexico, right turns on red are generally allowed unless a sign indicates otherwise.
 Mexico City has implemented a new transit law which prohibits right turns on red.

+Most Caribbean countries with right-hand traffic, such as the Dominican Republic, allow right turn on red unless a sign prohibits it.